Teenage Counseling Overview

 Getty/Xavier Lorenzo

 The type of therapy used in treating teen mental health conditions may depend on the precipitating problem.
-If you want your child to attend therapy because they're struggling academically, the counselor may find underlying causes or other concerns to work through first.
+If you want your child to attend counseling because they're struggling academically, the counselor may find underlying causes or other concerns to work through first.
 Dialectical behavior therapy (DBT) is a type of talk therapy that helps individuals learn skills to cope with stress, manage emotions, and improve communication.
 It is sometimes used to treat those with eating disorders or other mental health challenges.

-The therapist may collaborate with you
+The counselor may collaborate with you and your teen

 Try to respect their aloofness by not openly discussing their information with them without consent.
 If you want to learn more, ask your teen if they're open to talking to you about what they learned in the session; communication is vital in helping them.